james-chapmanhhlg/notes/README.md

 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as keeping an eye on emerging trends and technologies.

 To be successful in this field, programmers should also develop a growth mindset.
 They should embrace challenges and see them as opportunities to learn and grow.
 By taking calculated risks and pushing themselves out of their comfort zones, they can uncover new talents and abilities that will help them progress in their careers.
 Additionally, never be afraid to ask for help or seek guidance from more experienced professionals.
 Collaboration is an essential aspect of the programming world, so always be willing to share knowledge with others and learn from them in return.

+# 2023-11-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.